edudip/charts/charts/vaultwarden/README.md

 ## Domain

-Vaultwarden needs a valid domain under wich this service is provided.
+Vaultwarden needs a valid domain under which this service is provided.
 The domain must be set with `domain`.

 ## Parameters